Carolyne Kauser-AbbottLambMain CourseProvencal RecipesTaste

 • Mince together the rosemary leaves, garlic, and lemon zest and transfer to a small bowl.

-• Build a good-sized fire about 25 minutes before you plan to cook the lamb shoulder.
+• Build a good-sized fire about 25 minutes before cooking the lamb shoulder.
 When the coals are red and dusted with ash, divide them in the barbecue, putting half the coals on either side.
 Set a BBQ grill pan in the middle of the coals, then set the grill over the coals.

-• Transfer the lamb from the grill to a cutting board that will catch the juices, and let it sit for at least 10 minutes and up to 20 minutes before slicing the lamb.
+• Transfer the lamb from the grill to a cutting board that will catch the juices.
+Let it sit for at least 10 minutes and up to 20 minutes before slicing the lamb.
 Drain the juices into a small pitcher and serve alongside the meat.

 Keyword BBQ, Garlic, Lamb, Lamb Shoulder, Lemon, Rosemary